mpaluchowski/travel.paluchowski.com/content/india-2017/heat-of-preparations.md

 ## Visas

 __Travel restrictions are always a nuisance__ for myself, and perhaps for everybody else living in the European Union---especially the Schengen zone.
-The Indian ones are easy to obtain, with a fully online procedure, if a bit costly at $48.
+The Indian ones are easy to obtain, with a [fully online procedure][india-online-visa], if a bit costly at $48.
 Yet I'm always surprised at why some countries would make it difficult for others to visit.
 My understanding of visas is that they're meant to control immigration.
 Fine.
 Now, how many immigrants is India expecting  from Poland?

 ## Wedding

 Finally, the grand event, **_the_ reason we are going to India**, in the "little" town of Coimbatore in Tamil Nadu.
 Only a handful of friends a relatives expected.
 Some 3,000 people perhaps.
 We might be the only white people in there.

 Of course we're thrilled!
-We're going to get ourselves the local clothing too look properly.
-Henna tattoos too, and everything else that's part of the process.
+We're going to get ourselves the local clothing to look properly.
+Henna tattoos too, and [everything else that's part of the process][tamil-wedding].

 We're a bit concerned for our good friend getting married, with the __ceremonies taking the whole weekend__.
 I remember my own wedding in Bulgaria, which was only a single day long, and how both physically and mentally exhausting it was.
 Now we're talking about not one but two, three or four days, depending how you count.
 That's an IronMan-class endurance sport!